jbcodeforce/ML-studies/docs/ml/generative-ai.md

 * [Generative Adversarial Networks](https://towardsai.net/p/l/gans-for-synthetic-data-generation) are used to limit the risk of adversarial manipulation in deep learning image recognition.
 It attempts to generate fake data that looks real by learning the features from the real data.

+It would be difficult to find any business use-case where a base FM can be used effectively.
+Added techniques are needed to be useful in enterprise, like RAG, fine tuning, new training.

 ### Industries

 * Supply chain by improving the visibility to multi-tier supplier performance concerns, understand where risk can be found in the supply chain